1. Q: What is the application procedure?

 2. Q: What is the "grandfather clause?"

 A: Section 4701.06 of the Ohio Revised Code states that the educational requirements for admission to the CPA examination are those in effect on the date the candidate first sits for the CPA exam.
-If you first sat for the CPA exam in Ohio or in any other state prior to 2000, you would not need to fulfill the 150-hour requirement in order to obtain the Ohio CPA certificate.
 The grandfather clause does not apply to persons who fulfilled the educational requirements prior to 2000 but did not sit for the CPA examination.

 Test Center Problems and Contacts